Problem · London non-dom reform and US relocation

 What the reform actually changed, commercially.

 The reform is a tax event.
 The commercial effect is a structural one.
 London-headquartered family offices that spent a decade assembling holding architecture around the non-dom regime are now operating inside a different posture.
-Some principals are relocating residency.
+Some owners are relocating residency.
 Some are re-sequencing the next five years of capital deployment.
 Some are leaving the UK for jurisdictions where the new position resolves more cleanly.
 Some are staying in London and rebuilding around the new structure.
 In every one of these paths, the US appears earlier than it used to.
 A US co-investment that was scheduled for three years out moves to next quarter.
 A US platform build that was on the long list moves to the front.
 A US subsidiary that existed as an option becomes the anchor of the holding's forward motion.

-Three broken signals on the US-facing surface.
+Three broken signals on the US website, deck, and sales material.

 Verticals carrying the pattern.